xipingyan/VLMPruner/README.md

 ## 🌟 Citation

 If you are interested in our work, please consider giving a 🌟 and citing our work below.
-We will update **rschange** regularly.
+We will update **VLM-Pruner** regularly.
 ```
 @article{wu2025vlm,
   title={VLM-Pruner: Buffering for Spatial Sparsity in an Efficient VLM Centrifugal Token Pruning Paradigm},